Product Specification

 A written description of how a product behaves — feature by feature, scenario by scenario.
 Distinct from a technical spec, which describes implementation.

-A product specification answers the question “what does this product actually do?” without requiring the reader to understand how it's built.
-It describes behaviour in terms of what a user sees, what they do, and what the product does in response — not classes, functions, or database schemas.
+A product specification answers the question “how does this product behave?” without requiring the reader to understand how it's built.
+It describes behaviour in terms of what a user sees, what they do, and how the product responds — not classes, functions, or database schemas.

 Traditional product specs are written once, before development, and then abandoned.
 They describe what was planned, not what shipped.
-A living product specification is different: it's derived from the code, so it reflects what the product actually does right now, and updates on every release.
+A spec read from the code is different: it reflects the product as it shipped, and updates on every release.

 The audience matters.
 A product spec is read by product managers, customer success teams, engineering managers, and stakeholders.
 It isn't read by compilers.
 That's why the format matters: structured enough to be unambiguous, plain enough that nobody needs a glossary.